SarvarKh/ofn-wiki/Home.md

 Welcome to the Developer documentation for [Open Food Network](https://openfoodnetwork.org/)!
 Please read this for an overview of how the project works and dig into other pages on this wiki for more info.

+If you want more generally to understand the OFN project, how the community works and the general processes we have implemented, please check the [OFN handbook](https://ofn-user-guide.gitbook.io/ofn-handbook/).

 ## Communication tools

 **Tool** | **Used for..**